Pronchishcheva Bay: History

-In 1933 icebreaker Rusanov, commanded by Captain Yerokhin brought a party led by S. P. Zhuravlev to Maria Pronchishcheva Bay and unloaded men, women and materials there.
+In 1933 icebreaker Rusanov, commanded by Captain Yerokhin brought a party led by S. P. Zhuravlev to Pronchishcheva Bay and unloaded men, women and materials there.
 The plan was to establish a permanent base camp in the shores of the inlet in order to exploit the resources of this area of the Soviet Arctic.
 The men were experienced in trapping and the idea was that they should get their own food.

 In the spring of the following year, several of the 21 people of the base (ten men, four women and seven children) were afflicted with scurvy.
 They were healed by Dr. Urvantseva, who travelled by dogsled from the provisional wintering station that had been set by her husband scientist Nikolay Urvantsev at the Komsomolskaya Pravda Islands the same year.
-The doctor stayed 11 days at the Bukhta Marii Pronchishchevoy camp until she could see clear signs of improvement as a result of the dietary changes prescribed by her.
+The doctor stayed 11 days at the Bukhta Pronchishchevoy camp until she could see clear signs of improvement as a result of the dietary changes prescribed by her.

-During the 1930s the whole area surrounding Maria Pronchishcheva Bay experienced a limited boom owing to the first icebreaker convoys plying the Northern Sea Route.
+During the 1930s the whole area surrounding Pronchishcheva Bay experienced a limited boom owing to the first icebreaker convoys plying the Northern Sea Route.
 Tiksi Bay and Mys Shmidta had become airports and nearby Nordvik was "a growing town."